RoRoche/talks/talk_android_data_persistence/README.md

 ## Conclusion

-- Personal assessment of each way
+- Personal assessments of each way

 || ContentProvider | ORMLite | requery |
 --- | --- | --- | ---